 - Beginner-level experience in Linux and BASH scripting

 - Administrative privileges on the device (in case of manual deployment)

-There are several methods and deployment tools that you can use to install and configure Microsoft Defender ATP for Linux.
+There are several methods and deployment tools that you can use to install and configure Microsoft Defender for Endpoint for Linux.

 In general you need to take the following steps:

-- Ensure that you have a Microsoft Defender ATP subscription, and that you have access to the Microsoft Defender ATP portal.
+- Ensure that you have a Microsoft Defender for Endpoint subscription, and that you have access to the Microsoft Defender for Endpoint portal.

-- Deploy Microsoft Defender ATP for Linux using one of the following deployment methods:
+- Deploy Microsoft Defender for Endpoint for Linux using one of the following deployment methods: